Seagate/cortx/doc/scaleout/READ_ME.rst

 3. Configure the I/O stack by referring to `Configuring I / O Stack <https://github.com/Seagate/cortx/blob/JBOD-Updates/doc/scaleout/Configuring%20IO%20Stack.rst>`_.

 4. Configure the dependencies by referring to `Configuring Dependencies <https://github.com/Seagate/cortx/blob/JBOD-Updates/doc/scaleout/Configuring%20Dependencies.rst>`_.
-The dependencies are as follows.
+The dependencies are listed below in the order in which they have to be configured.

  - LDAP